 Vegetable paratha

 2. Knead the dough with just enough warm water.
-Add little oil.
+Start with 1/3 cup and add more if required.
+Add 1 teaspoon oil.

 3. Knead to a pliable dough.
 Set aside for about 30 minutes.
-If you have used yogurt you can rest for 20 minutes.
-Keep the dough covered.
+Resting helps to digest the parathas easily.
+If you do not have time, make them right away.

 5. Flour the rolling area.
 Sprinkle flour over the balls.

-9. For making layered paratha, smear oil or melted ghee on the roti.
+6. For making layered paratha, smear half teaspoon oil or melted ghee on the roti.

-10. Fold it to half.
-Smear oil or melted ghee again.
+7. Fold it to half.
+Smear more oil or melted ghee again.

 Toast it on both the sides until lightly brown spots appear.
 Do not over cook they turn hard.
 Drizzle some ghee or oil.
 Stack the parathas one over the other to keep them soft.
 Also keep them covered until you serve.

-14. Sprinkle some ghee or butter.
-Serve methi paratha with any curry or dal or chutney.
+11. Sprinkle some ghee or butter.
+Serve methi paratha hot with any curry or dal or chutney.

 Related Recipes